ASTEROID ASTROLOGY

 What Union Represents

-Her placement in a natal chart reads as your orientation toward joining.
-Not whether you can be in a relationship, which is a different and usually easier question, but what kind of joined entity you tend to build and what you expect the couple to become.
-Some Union placements build a quiet, household-centered we; others build a public, project-centered we; others build an intense, world-facing we that is almost a third identity for both partners.
-The sign and house tell you which.
+Its placement in a natal chart can be read as one orientation toward joining.
+Not whether you can be in a relationship, but what kind of pair, team, household, collaboration, or alliance you tend to build.
+Some Union placements suggest a household-centered bond; others suggest a public or project-centered bond.
+The sign and house give language for the question.

 Naming and Origin